 Palliative care provides pain and symptom relief in the home and can begin at any stage of a serious illness for any age of patient.
 Palliative care can be used with or without curative and life-prolonging treatments.

 Grief is a natural and normal response to the loss of someone or something we care about.
 Bereavement services are available in order to provide support and help individuals understand the grief process.

 Volunteers give their time and talents to help in a variety of duties.
 Whether sitting with a patient so a family member can go to the store, sorting merchandise at Treasures Thrift Store or checking in with a loved one through a phone call each task is equality important.

 Camp Evergreen is a youth grief camp which strives to provide a safe, healthy, supportive and accepting atmosphere for youth to share experiences and feelings associated with the death of a loved one.

 Did you know that by donating and shopping at Treasures Thrift Store you are helping to support patients, families and services that Klamath Hospice and Palliative Care provides?
-Treasures Thrift Store offers gently used clothing, housewares, books, furniture, and much more.
+Treasures Thrift Store and Treasures Too Thrift Store offer gently used clothing, housewares, books, furniture, and much more.